amquinte99/quintero-portfolio/final-project-part-two.md

 |  Some people may think sugar taxes might be regressive in making food more expensive for minority groups.                                       |        Emphasize that a sugar tax would be on sugary drinks only by underlining drinks.                                                                         |
 |   The firt chart is not very clear to some users.                                       |       Change the title of the graph to "More than half of calories in the staple "Western Diet" comes from UPFS.                                                                          |

-From my interviews I gathered that people generally liked what the website looked like but there were a few things I could do to make it that much better.
+From my interviews I gathered that people generally liked what the website looked like but there are a few things I could do to make it that much better.

 # Moodboards / personas